isbkch/hass-addons/ftp-to-S3/DOCS.md

 ### Option: `storage_class` (required)
 Amazon S3 storage class to use when uploading files to S3.
+Can be one of the following: STANDARD, REDUCED_REDUNDANCY, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE

 ### Option: `upload_missing_files`
 Upload files to S3 that exist in the Home Assistant backup directory but not in S3.
 The addon checks for a matching file name and file size.
 If the file size differs, the addon will assume the file on S3 is corrupt and upload the file again.